 Similarly, many of the trailheads around Central Oregon require a day-use fee to park.
 You can pay using cash and the envelopes provided, or you can purchase an Annual Northwest Forest Pass for $30.

-15 Things you Must do During Your Trip to Bend, Oregon
+The 15 Best Things to do in Bend, Oregon

 1. Drink Craft Beer

 When you consider the size and population of Bend, the amount of breweries that have been able to maintain success here is quite impressive.
 There are currently more than 30 breweries in Bend – that’s about one for every 3,400 people.

 A few of our favorite breweries that you must try during your visit to Bend include: